optuna/optuna/docs/source/faq.rst

 -----------------------------------------------------------

 Here's how to replace the logging feature of optuna and with your own logging callback function.
-The implemented callback can be passed to `study.optimize`.
+The implemented callback can be passed to :func:`~optuna.study.Study.optimize`.
 Here's an example:

 .. code-block:: python